unkn0wn-root/resterm/README.md

 1. Add `# @compare dev stage prod base=stage` to any request (or launch the app with `--compare dev,stage,prod --compare-base stage`).
 2. Press `g+c` (or `Enter` if you mapped the command) to send the current request to every listed environment.
 Resterm flips into a split view automatically so you can watch progress live.
 3. When the run finishes, move to the Compare tab and use the arrow keys (PgUp/PgDn/Home/End work too) to highlight any environment.
-Press `Enter` and the primary pane shows that environment, the secondary pane pins the baseline and you land in the Diff tab so Pretty/Raw/Headers all reflect “selected ↔ baseline.”
+Press `Enter` and the primary pane shows that environment, the secondary pane pins the baseline and you land in the Diff tab so Pretty/Raw/Headers all reflect selected ↔ baseline.
 4. Loading a compare entry from History gives the same experience even if you are offline.
 Resterm rehydrates the snapshots so you can keep auditing deltas without rerunning requests.

-No extra dashboards, no vendor lock-in - just a keyboard first way to spot environment regressions faster than juggling multiple tabs.

-## Workflows

-- Combine existing requests with `@workflow` + `@step` blocks to build repeatable scenarios that run inside the TUI.
-- Set per-step assertions (`expect.status`, `expect.statuscode`) and pass data between steps via `vars.request.*` and `vars.workflow.*` namespaces.
-- View progress in the sidebar, and inspect the aggregated summary in History after the run.
-- See [`docs/resterm.md`](./docs/resterm.md#workflows-multi-step-workflows) for the full reference and `_examples/workflows.http` for a runnable sample workflow.

 ## Tracing & Timeline